hcitang/481/project.md

 Your team will submit projects via a GitHub Pages portfolio site.
 The idea is to use this as a portfolio site for your work, allowing you to see the evolution of your work, and for you to showcase your work to potential employers later.

-A template repo will be made available for you to fork.
+You can fork this template repo for your projects: https://github.com/hcitang/481-project-template

 ## Project Ideas